MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -AutodiscoverPartialDirSync
 This parameter is available only in the cloud-based service.

-The AutodiscoverPartialDirSync option is for scenarios where tenants have Directory Synced some of their Active Directory users into the cloud, but still have on-premises Exchange users that are not Directory Synced.
-Setting this flag to true will cause unknown users to be redirected to the on-premises endpoint and will allow on-premises users to discover their mailbox automatically.
+The AutodiscoverPartialDirSync parameter is for scenarios where tenants have Directory Synced some of their Active Directory users into the cloud, but still have on-premises Exchange users that are not Directory Synced.
+Setting this parameter to $true will cause unknown users to be redirected to the on-premises endpoint and will allow on-premises users to discover their mailbox automatically.
 Online email addresses will be susceptible to enumeration.
-It is recommended to full Directory Sync all Active Directory users and leave this flag as the default False.
+We recommend full Directory Sync for all Active Directory users and leaving this parameter with the default $false.

 After you enable AutodiscoverPartialDirSync, it will take approximately 3 hours to fully saturate across the cloud.